 About

-The Berkeley Baby Book Project has quality, age-appropriate books delivered by mail to East Bay children in our service areas every month from birth to age five throught our partnership with Dolly Parton’s Imagination Library.
+The BBBP has quality, age-appropriate books delivered by mail monthly to East Bay children under age 5 in our service areas through our partnership with Dolly Parton’s Imagination Library.

 Board of Directors